 So, you’ve decided to study in Australia – an excellent choice!
 Often the hardest decision isn’t what to study, but where to study in Australia.
-While many international students look to bigger cities with larger universities, others prefer the slower pace of life in regional areas.
-Have you thought about studying in a remote part of Australia?
+While many international students look to bigger cities with larger universities, others prefer the slower pace in regional areas.
+Have you thought about studying in regional Australia?
 Read on to explore the many benefits of studying away from the hustle and bustle of the bigger cities.

 Affordable cost of living

 The cost of living in regional areas is generally lower than in urban areas.
 Bigger cities like Sydney and Melbourne have increased demand for rent, meaning that accommodation in these cities is expensive.
-So, whether you want to live in student accommodation or a shared house, consider how much you could save by living in a regional area.
+So, whether you want to live in student accommodation or a shared house, consider how much you could save by residing in a regional area.
 Cheaper accommodation costs mean you won’t need to break the bank to live a comfortable lifestyle.

 Australia is known for its laidback lifestyle with a ‘no worries’ attitude.
 Studying and living in a regional area will give you a fantastic opportunity to experience this Australian attitude.
 Explore like a local in your spare time with endless pristine sandy beaches, rolling hills and iconic ‘bush’ – so much beauty to discover.
 What more could you ask for from your international study experience?!

-There are high chances you’ll source employment locally upon completion of your studies – something that isn’t always as easy in cities.
-If you are studying part-time, you can also work locally doing fruit-picking or farm work.
-The number of job opportunities may be lower in regional areas; however, there are also fewer people to compete with for that dream job.
-Additionally, living in a smaller community often makes it easier to build meaningful connections with people in regional communities too, so tap into your network when you seek work.
+Regional areas are home to a diverse range of job opportunities across various sectors, from hospitality to healthcare to agriculture.
+For example, if you are studying part-time, you can work locally doing fruit-picking or farm work.
+The number of job opportunities may be lower in regional areas; however, there are typically fewer people to compete with for that dream job.
+Additionally, living in a smaller community often makes it easier to build meaningful connections with people and build your network.